oracle-livelabs/oic/oic-gen3/core-competencies/healthcare/scm-to-ehr-item-sync/introduction/introduction.md

 This LiveLab demonstrates how to use the Oracle Fusion Cloud SCM — Oracle Health EHR | Sync Items accelerator to synchronize item master, item location, and item cost information from Oracle Fusion Cloud SCM with Oracle Health EHR.

 The accelerator enables scheduled synchronization of SCM item data using Oracle Integration.
-The Synchronize Items with Oracle Health scheduled process extracts item data from Oracle WebCenter Content and securely transfers the files to an SFTP location for downstream Oracle Health EHR processing.
+The Synchronize Items with Oracle Health scheduled process extracts item data from Oracle WebCenter Content, transforms the data, and loads it into Oracle Health Interface Tables for further downstream processing within Oracle Health EHR.

 This solution helps healthcare organizations streamline inventory management, automate item synchronization processes, and improve consistency between Oracle SCM and Oracle Health systems.